Zootopia Review: And the Award for the Best Animated Feature Film of 2016 Goes to…

 Zootopia makes a huge statement about our society through cute, entertaining, and funny animated characters.
 This is a film about a rabbit and fox yet it has just as much depth as Michael Moore’s Where to Invade Next.
 It is remarkable that a major studio like Disney took this risk but I am proud and have so much respect for them in doing so.
 Children should be able to watch a film like this and then have a conversation about the events in this story with their parents.
 This feels like one of the most mature Disney films since the classics from back in the 50s and 60s.

 Another refreshing thing to note is that the themes are not forced down our throat but rather conveyed in such a smart manner.
 These writers make important statements about the world without beating us over the head with them.
 The three directors have crafted wonderful and colorful characters for audiences to fall in love with and care about which is why the messages work so well.
 I loved Judy and Nick and their banter back and forth was delightful.
 Goodwin and Bateman were the perfect fit for these two characters.
+RTG is one of the most trendy game developers in the casino market.
+They offer a variety of games and have designed some of the best slots in recent times.
+This review takes a detailed look at the best RTG casino in Australia.
 In fact, I thought the voice casting across the board was spot on.
 Everyone from Bonnie Hunt voicing Judy’s mom to Yax voiced by Tommy Chung.

 The adventure that Judy and Nick go on felt just like one of those great oddball buddy comedies from the 80s and early 90s.
 I loved all the references to classic films such as the Godfather and television shows like Breaking Bad that were so cleverly worked into the story.
 The pacing was perfect and so were the jokes.
 I think its great that the writers didn’t make this a flat out comedy but rather mixed up the genres.
 Zootopia is ultimately an animated family dramedy with social commentary.